treweathers/Java_Developer/Course_2/Course_2.1.md

 Imagine you're developing a feature for a social media platform that requires user groups to be exclusive — you need to ensure that users can't belong to more than one group at a time.
 It's like organizing events where a guest should not appear on the lists for two different parties at the same venue — an overlap would be a significant issue.

 ### 2. Problem 1: Naive Approach
-Initially, you might consider checking for overlap by comparing each member of one group with every member of the other — a somewhat cumbersome O(n×m) operation.
+Initially, you might consider checking for overlap by comparing each member of one group with every member of the other — a somewhat cumbersome O(n*m) operation.
 If you have hundreds or thousands of users in each group, the time it would take to compare them all grows exponentially.
 This approach is impractical and resource-intensive, especially on the scale of a social media platform with potentially millions of users.

 ### 3. Problem 1: Efficient Approach
 Instead, `HashSet` provides a swift and efficient method for achieving the same result.
 Let's step through the implementation: